Muraqqa: Mughal Empire & Indian Subcontinent

 Akbar had an album, now dispersed, consisting entirely of portraits of figures at his enormous court which had a practical purpose; according to chroniclers he used to consult it when discussing appointments and the like with his advisors, apparently to jog his memory of who the people being discussed were.
 Many of them, like medieval European images of saints, carried objects associated with them to help identification, but otherwise the figures stand on a plain background.
 There are a number of fine portraits of Akbar, but it was under his successors Jahangir and Shah Jahan that the portrait of the ruler became firmly established as a leading subject in Indian miniature painting, which was to spread to both Muslim and Hindu princely courts across India.

 In the 18th and 19th centuries Indian artists working in the hybrid Indo-European Company style produced albums of miniatures for Europeans living in India as part of the British Raj and its French and Portuguese equivalents.
 Some Europeans collected or were given earlier Indian miniatures; the Large and Small Clive albums were presented to Lord Clive, and are now in the Victoria & Albert Museum in London.
 Others created albums of new work, tending to concentrate on animal portraits and the houses, horses and other possessions of this wealthy group.
+Antoine Polier is considered as an "unparalleled figure" among collectors of muraqqas during the second half of the 18th century.
+The albums assembled for him of or his behalf are known as the Polier albums.
 In the 19th century images of Indians and their costumes, often categorized by regional and ethnic type, or occupation, became very popular.
 Large-scale patrons included Colonel James Skinner of Skinner's Horse fame, who had a Rajput mother, and for natural history paintings, Mary Impey, wife of Elijah Impey, who commissioned over three hundred, and the Marquess Wellesley, brother of the first Duke of Wellington, who had over 2,500 miniatures.